-You should submit the doctoral thesis prospectus to their dissertation committee by September 30 of their fourth year (i.e., Semester VII).
+Following the completion of the Comparative Project Exam (by May 30 of their third year), students name at least three members of their dissertation committee, of which one must be a member of Comparative Literature.
+Students should submit the doctoral thesis prospectus to their dissertation committee by September 30 of their fourth year (i.e., Semester VII).
 The student will schedule a collective meeting with the committee for the approval of the prospectus by October 30.
 Students will then send copies to the DGS and department administrator to file.